smbfs mount command fails during system boot

 [myserver] domain=myserver user=test password=test

-#3 Updated by Gordon Ross about 4 years ago
+#3 Updated by Gordon Ross over 4 years ago

 Actually, some of the fixes referred to in note 1 were integrated.